fponticelli/partsing/README.md

 If you want full control over what to decode your should start from `partsing/core/decoder`.
 It provides 3 types parameters

 * `In` for the input.
-Remember that you will need to decode one portion of your input at the time and your input probably needs to track somehow the current postion.
+Remember that you will need to decode one portion of your input at the time and your input probably needs to track somehow the current position.
 * `Out` it's the type of the value if successfully decoded.
 * `Err` it's the type of the failure returned when the parser fails.